 Can you reheat the salmon bake?
-Again, to keep the freshness of the salmon, I would only store it for 24 hours and reheat 30 seconds at a time so the salmon does not dry out.
-Therefore, reheating in the oven could be a great option - in my opinion, the best as the puff pastry stays more flaky.
+Again, to keep the freshness of the salmon, I would only store it for 24 hours and reheat it 30 seconds at a time so the salmon does not dry out.
+Therefore, reheating in the oven could be a great option - in my opinion, the best as the puff pastry stays flakier.

 What Accompanies This Salmon Recipe?

 Depending on the season or the event you are preparing this dish, you can accompany it in different ways.
 Of course, my main idea here is that this dish is quick and easy so it works so well for a weekday meal.
 However, you can definitely prepare it for your guests.

 If you are hosting a little end of the year get together in December, you can offer some duchess potatoes.

 Another suggestion: You can have some lemons cut in half on the side for those who love to squeeze some juice on their fish.